mouseless/json-concepts/specs/03-variables/02-variable-types.md

 - `:boolean` allows only `true` or `false`
 - `:number` allows only numbers

-By default a variable type is `:any`.
-Below concept definitions behaves exactly the same;
+By default a variable type is implicitly `:any`, but it can be defined explicitly;

 `explicit.concepts.json`